Edmonds College Logo

 Course Level Objectives

-1. Describe the components of an emergency operation plan, including resources and national standards that can be used in the planning process.
+5. Describe the components of an emergency plan, including principles that guide the planning process, and resources/national standards that can be used in the planning process for all types of emergency planning.

 This class provides a detailed overview of the technology used and applied in the field of emergency management.
 Students will learn how to utilize technology in emergency planning, response, recovery, and mitigation efforts and they will identify key elements that must be in place for technology to enhance the emergency management process.
-Prerequisite(s): Prerequisite: Completion of or concurrent enrollment in EMERG 102.
+Previously EMERG 137.

 Course Level Objectives